 Camping Dutch Oven Cinnamon Buns

-These dutch oven cinnamon buns are sure to become a camping staple!
-Have you ever made cinnamon buns in the dutch oven?!
-Let me show you how easy it is…
+These Dutch oven cinnamon buns are sure to become a camping staple!
+Let us show you how easy they are to make!

 Too busy to make this right away?
 Pin it for later!
 Pin this post to your favorite board on Pinterest and it will be there when you’re ready!

-My kids are like most and have mad love for cinnamon buns.
-In the past we’ve made these yummy pie iron cinnamon buns.
+Our boys are like most and have mad love for cinnamon buns.
+In the past, we’ve made these yummy pie iron cinnamon buns.

-But as the camping cook, I have to say that this dutch oven cinnamon bun recipe is probably my favorite.
+But as the camping cooks, we have to say that this Dutch oven cinnamon bun recipe is probably our favorite.
 Just because of how truly easy they are to make!

 Dutch Oven Cinnamon Buns